SDE driven by cylindrical $\alpha$-stable process with distributional drift: Introduction

 {\bf Outline of paper.} The rest of this paper is organized as follows.
 In Section \ref{Pre}, we introduce some basic concepts and estimates about Besov spaces and $\alpha$-stable processes.
 In Section \ref{sec:PDE}, we establish Schauder's estimate and obtain the well-posedness for the non-local parabolic equation with $\alpha$-stable measures being singular and drifts being distributional.
-In subsection \ref{sec:SDE-1}, we show the first main result of this paper, \autoref{thm:G-mart}, which gives the well-posedness of the generalized martingale solution to SDE \eqref{in:SDE} for any $b\in L^\infty([0,T];\bB_{\infty,\infty}^{-\beta})$ with some $\beta\in(0,\frac{\alpha-1}{2})$.
-As a result, we prove the stability estimate \autoref{thmSt} in subsection \ref{sec:SDE-2}.
-In Section \ref{sec:05}, based on the results in Section \ref{sec:PDE} and \ref{sec:SDE}, we show the weak convergence rate of the Euler scheme \eqref{0608:00} that is \autoref{in:Main}.
+In Section \ref{sec:SDE}, we show the first main result of this paper, Theorem \ref{thm:G-mart}.
+Finally, we prove the stability estimate Theorem \ref{thmSt} in Section \ref{sec:SDE-2}.